snr-laboratory/snrlab-microfab-trial0/doc/Pythonepoxymeasurements/EpoxySummary/EpoxyReview.md

 ### **Overview**
 This document summarizes the electrical characterization of several epoxy candidates for fusing a single perovskite crystal onto a Si-CMOS ASIC.
 Two measurement phases were conducted:

 - Manual/Before Leakage: Early measurements using manual current recording and initial test setup.
-Some measurements were affected by setup leakage, noise, or incomplete degassing.
+Some measurements were affected by setup leakage and were not degassed.

 - PyScript/After Leakage Fixes: Automated measurements using a Python script